xaboy/form-create-doc/docs/en/guide/global.md

 - **type**：`bool`
 - **default**： `true`
-- **description**：Whether the Maker Builder in the automatic conversion rule is an object
+- **description**：Whether automatically convert the Maker Builder in the rules to an object